-- Product / Packaging disposal - DO NOT allow wash water from cleaning or process equipment to enter drai It may be processed to collect all week water for treatment before disposed. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - ► Recycle wherever possible. - Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or incineration in a licensed apparatus (after admixture with suitable combustible material). - Decontaminate empty containers.
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - Product / Packaging disposal - Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or incineration in a licensed apparatus (after admixture with suitable combustible material). - Decontaminate empty containers.
 Observe all label safeguards until containers are cleaned and destroyed.